JakeC007/JakeC007.github.io/_posts/2020-09-01-insights-in-recent-hugo-data.md

 * The breakdown of nominations per author is very informative.
 Authors who use *she/her* pronouns had multiple nominations at a rate that far outstripped authors of he/him and they/them pronouns

   * This tells us that they keep drawing from the same pool of authors that use she/her pronouns
-  * **In other words authors that use she/her pronouns need to be exceptional to receive a nomination, while those with he/him pronouns don't need to be nearly as exceptional to be nominated**
+  * **In other words authors that use *she/her* pronouns need to be exceptional to receive a nomination, while those with *he/him* pronouns don't need to raise to the same standard**
-  * I don't have the exact number anymore, but a rough estimate puts ~66 nominations of authors with she/her pronouns come from just 18 authors.
-That's about a third of all of the entries over the last 11 years coming from just 18 people!
-So while overall representation has improved for authors that use she/her pronouns, the spread of authors is dismally low.
+  * I don't have the exact number anymore, but just 18 authors that use *she/her* pronouns are responsible for ~66 nominated works.
+That's about a third of the nominations over the last 11 years coming from just 18 people!
+So while overall representation has improved for authors that use *she/her* pronouns, the spread of authors is dismally low.

 - Representation for people who don't use *she/her* or *he/him* pronouns is abysmal at just 3 out of 118 nominated authors over the past 11 years